-Rationale for Monitoring:
+Rationale for Monitoring: There is a three-fold rationale for monitoring the responsiveness of Reena's services and supports:

-There is a three-fold rationale for monitoring the responsiveness of Reena's services and supports:
+- To reinforce the agency's mission and values; - To strengthen the relationship between the partners (e.g. the individual, their family, Reena staff, and other agencies); and - To improve the delivery of services and supports

-- 1. To reinforce the agency's mission and values; - 1.
-To strengthen the relationship between the partners (e.g. the individual, their family, Reena staff, and other agencies); and - To improve the delivery of services and supports arrangement to share points-of-view about how well the partnership is working for them.
+Monitoring Ongoing Service: One reason for monitoring ongoing service is to encourage the partners in the service arrangement to share points-of-view about how well the partnership is working for them.
 At the end of each ISP meeting and six-month/annual review, each family member and/or participant in the service partnership is asked to complete a Reena Responsiveness Feedback Survey questionnaire.
 The questionnaires are strictly confidential and will be collected at the end of the ISP meeting and forwarded to Reena's President and CEO.